 White Muslin with Kantha work Dupatta.
 Great combination of style, grace and comfort.

-Size - 24 inch by 12 inch (Length & Width respectively)
+Size - 80 inches by 42 inches (Length & Width respectively)

 COLOUR, TEXTURE & WASH CARE INFORMATION